 USS Edson Visitor Info

-The Saginaw Valley Naval Ship Museum aka USS Edson is open daily March through December, but may close during inclement weather.
-The ship opens at 9:00am with last entry at 4:00pm, must be off by 5:00pm.
+The Saginaw Valley Naval Ship Museum aka USS Edson is open daily during warmer months, but may close during inclement weather.
+Visit the official Saginaw Valley Naval Ship Museum website for current hours and ticket pricing.

 Group tours are available.